ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc apply -f networkpolicy-policy.yaml
 ```

-After applying the above policy, the application will be reachable from OpenShift’s ingress controller only.
+After applying the above policy, the application will only be reachable from OpenShift’s ingress controller.
 Any other traffic will be dropped.

-Make sure that the managed cluster is compliant to the policy by navigating to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.
+Make sure that the managed cluster complies with the policy by navigating to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.

 ![networkpolicy-status](images/networkpolicy-status.png)

-Make sure that the application is accessible now at - **https://&lt;webserver application route>/application.html**.
+Make sure that the application is now accessible at **https://&lt;webserver application route>/application.html**.

 ## Policy #2 - Quota Management

-In this section you will apply a LimitRange object onto the cluster in order to limit the application’s resource consumption.
+In this section, you will apply a LimitRange object to the cluster in order to limit the application’s resource consumption.
 You will configure a LimitRange object that limits the application’s container memory to 512Mb.

-The policy you will create defines the next LimitRange object in the webserver-acm namespace -
+The policy you will create defines the next LimitRange object in the webserver-acm namespace:

 ```
 apiVersion: v1